Shinga13/Tkinter-Easytable/README.md

+# !!!
+This project has been cancelled du to severe perfomance inadequacy !!!

 # Tkinter-Easytable
 This python class serves as table display module for the GUI-Interface Tkinter.
 Tkinter itself does not contain such a module; possibly the closest module functionality-wise is the tkk.Treeview module.
 This on the other side is bulky and user-unfriendly not mentioning that it's purpose is not to display tables but hierachical structures such as